 I have been asked this a lot and this time I have taken the core of my answer and put it here in a blog post:

 I do not believe in the idea that adrenals get weak, or sick, or damaged unless someone has an autoimmune disease that is attacking their adrenal glands, or a tumour or an accident that damages them.
+This can be tested using a Synacthen Test (ACTH Stimulation Test).
+Most thyroid patients pass this test very easily – because there is nothing wrong with their adrenal glands.

 I do not believe in Adrenal Fatigue any longer.
 I have worked too much with thyroid researchers over the last few years and it has changed my views in this area.